Saint Giles Church, Nymburk: Phases

 After the Thirty Years' War, a builder D. Augustin made a Baroque vault over the presbytery and modify the whole structure.
 (The tower was roofed by Baroque helmets again in the year 1985.)
 Leopold I financially supported reparations after the fire in 1686.
 The red tower was couple times struck by a lightning due to burned out and cracks.
 Thus had to be supported by a large loading pillar.
 Through the pillar was made a vaulted gate for the passage.
 During 1846 was demolished part of the brick tower above a crown cornice of the church.
 In the second half of 19th-century architect Bernard Grueber designed regotisation of the church, yet implemented was just partially by architect Matěj Červený between 1862 and 1866.
 Architect Josef Mocker joined the reconstruction too.
 The white – southern tower got a thin pyramidal roof and a gallery with a neo-Gothic balustrade.
 Baroque vault was hidden and replaced with a lower neo-Gothic one.
 Between years 1913 and 1918 architect Kamil Hilbert led a reconstruction of the church.
 There was also working academic painter František Fišer from Prague.
 Hilbert removed neo-Gothic modifications and restored the church into the original Gothic form.
 He made a new vault in the presbytery, removed a supporting pillar, opened windows which had been filled, restored, or might designed himself, a window tracery and modify portals.
 His reconstruction was the last for many years, because the next works on the church took place in the year 1985.
 That days was restored a fresco altar in the southern nave, a damaged old Spanish tile roof was replaced with copper sheets too.
-Electrical wiring was repaired by parishioners themselves and than the church was painted.
+Electrical wiring was repaired by parishioners themselves and then the church was painted.
 In the 90s the general reconstruction of the tower took place, sponsored by the town and state funds.
 A trampled tiled floor of the southern nave was replaced in 2003.